neurobin/JLIVECD/README.md

 # Things to care:

-1.Don't use quotation in file/folder path

-`~/"some folder"` or `"~/some folder"` is invalid

-`~/some folder` is valid
+1. Do not use quotation in file/folder path. `~/"some folder"` or `"~/some folder"` is invalid while `~/some folder` is valid.

-2.Don't use spaces in project path.

-3.In a new project, don't close the terminal when it is extracting the original ISO.
-You can close it safely after it finishes extracting and the chroot is closed and another prompt for input is appeared.

-4.Don't close the chroot and host terminal simultaneously.
-You can close the host terminal safely after an input prompt appears after closing the chroot terminal.
+2. Do not use spaces, quotes in project path and do not use ntfs partition.

-5.The default answer is `no` for all `yes/no` type questions unless specified otherwise.
+3. The default is `no` for all `yes/no` type prompts unless specified otherwise.

-6.The default answers for `yes/no` type questions are changed according to previous choices for some questions (retain home directory? etc..).
-For example, if you choose `y` for the question `retain home directory (y/n)?`; next time if you just hit <kbd>Enter</kbd>, it will take `y` instead of `n`.
-This is project specific i.e each project remembers its own options.

 # Some Tips & Tricks:

 1. If you are not being able to get connected to internet in chroot, you can try running the code: `JLopt -rn` in another terminal in your main system.
 This may happen if you start JLIVECD before connecting your pc to the internet.
 2. If you want to change the timeout value then run this code in a terminal in your main system: `JLopt -t timeout_value`. "timeout_value" should be replaced with your desired time in seconds.
 Ex: for 12 seconds timeout: `JLopt -t 12`
 3. JLIVECD seems to have problem running the `mate-terminal` properly.
 For mate DE, install `xterm` instead ( `sudo apt-get install xterm`).
 4. You can change the default terminal JLIVECD uses for chroot.
 To change the primary default terminal run this code in a terminal in your main system: `JLopt -t1 actual-terminal-command`.
 To change the secondary default terminal: `JLopt -t2 actual-terminal-command`.
 For Ex. `JLopt -t1 gnome-terminal`
+5. You don't need to give the full name/path to the base iso prompt: `enter base iso path: ~/Downloads/x`.
+As there is only one file that matches 'x in my Downloads folder is xubuntu-14.04.1-x64.iso, it will take that file as input automatically.
+6. You can use full path with or without `.iso`.

 # Special Feature: